harm27/obs-java-client/README.md

 But it does not support all events and requests yet.

+Check https://github.com/harm27/obs-websocket-java/milestones for which version what events are planned

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.